input-output-hk/ouroboros-network-ops/README.md

     ];
 ```

-[This PR](https://github.com/input-output-hk/cardano-node/pull/4196) abstracts some options to multiple instances in order to enable us to further configure what we want depending on the current instance.
+Current release (1.35.5) does not contemplate PR [#4196](https://github.com/input-output-hk/cardano-node/pull/4196/), for this reason one has to cherry pick the changes on that PR on top of the release 1.35.5 tag.

-As said, currently, `cardano-node-mainnet` is pinned to `bolt12/cardano-node-service-release` which puts the needed commit on top of `release/1.35`.
-If one would want to update the cardano-node-mainnet version it needs to make sure to cherry-pick [this commit](https://github.com/input-output-hk/cardano-node/pull/4196/commits/9642ffec16ac51e6aeef6901d8a1fbb147751d72).
+If the cardano-node version used already has this changes ignore this paragraph.

 The second thing to note is that currently `server-us-west` is overwriting `service.cardano-node.cardanoNodePackages` to test a particular cardano-node revision.
 One should take this into consideration if wanting to update the node.